Posterior Contraction and Credible Sets for Filaments of Regression Functions: Simulation

 \section{Simulation}

 Many algorithms have been proposed to find filaments.
-We here use the Subspace Constrained Mean Shift (SCMS) algorithm proposed in \citet{ozertem2011locally}.
-The algorithm is also used in \citet{genovese2014annals}, \citet{chen2015annals} and \citet{chen2015astronomy}.
-Even though in the previous study, the algorithm is based on kernel density estimator, our study suggests that nothing hinders the efficacy of the algorithm when applied on a series based expansion in either regression framework or in density estimation.
-In the following, we give a description of Subspace Constrained Mean Shift Algorithm. \\ \rule{14cm}{1pt}
+We here use an algorithm that shares a similar spirit of the Subspace Constrained Mean Shift (SCMS) algorithm proposed in \citet{ozertem2011locally}.
+SCMS algorithm was also used in \citet{genovese2014annals}, \citet{chen2015annals} and \citet{chen2015astronomy}.
+The key of the algorithm is to project the gradient onto the direction given by $V$.
+Even though in the literature the algorithm is primarily used with kernel density estimator, our study suggests that nothing hinders the efficacy of the algorithm when applied with a series based estimation in either regression or density estimation setting.
+In the following, we give a description of the algorithm. \\ \rule{14cm}{1pt}